Trump’s Mideast team: A familiar look for a transformed region

 What of the two-state solution?

-One of the key innovations of team 1.0 was to sideline the pursuit of a two-state solution with Palestinians as a requisite part of any regional peace effort.
+One of the key innovations of Team 1.0 was to sideline the pursuit of a two-state solution with Palestinians as a requisite part of any regional peace effort.
 Team 2.0 is likely to follow that approach, only on steroids, some experts say.

 “What these appointments tell me is that there is not going to be even the pretense of a negotiated two-state solution” resulting in a Palestinian state alongside Israel, says Khaled Elgindy, director of the program on Palestine and Palestinian-Israeli Affairs at the Middle East Institute in Washington.
 “These people are hard-core annexationists, very much on board with the messianic extremists of the Israeli government.”

-Indeed, Gov. Huckabee has said there is “no such thing” as the Palestinian people, and uses the biblical names “Judea and Samaria” to refer to the West Bank.
+Indeed, Mr. Huckabee has said there is “no such thing” as the Palestinian people, and uses the biblical names “Judea and Samaria” to refer to the West Bank.

 Moreover, he says the term “settlements” – used by international institutions to describe what much of the world considers to be illegal outposts on Palestinian lands – is a misnomer for what are simply Israeli towns and cities.